AmirAgassi/PhoneScoutNA/README.md

 - Absolute accuracy - data is sourced directly from the CNAC and NANPA, and I strive to update it bi-yearly.
 - API access for easy integration with your existing systems.

+# Disclaimer

+These results are not number-portability aware.
+Due to regulations in Canada, local number portabiliy data for Canadian phone numbers are not available without approval from the Canadian Local Number Portability Consortium (CLNPC).

 # Live Example

 Try looking up a phone number using my live API here: